google/fuzzbench/docs/reference/how_it_works.md

 Note that we use AddressSanitizer for the benchmark builds of most fuzzers (i.e. all of them support it) so that it will be easier to add support for measuring performance based on crashes.

-### Coverage builds

-Running coverage builds does not require any dependencies that aren't available on the dispatcher image.
-One reason for this is because OSS-Fuzz only allows projects (which are used as benchmarks) to install dependencies in the docker container they use for building, not the one they use for fuzzing.
-Therefore, the consumer of coverage builds, the measurer, doesn't actually use the images from coverage builds, it simply runs the binaries directly on the dispatcher.

 ## Scheduler